hallojaf/test1/week-2/readme.md

 > -- Alan Kay

 #### Weekend
-- review week 2
+- Review week 2
-- work on your fundamentals!
+- Work on your fundamentals!
-- try a few challenges from the book [Cracking the Coding Interview](https://www.dropbox.com/s/mcoty3rxut46z13/Cracking%20the%20Coding%20Interview.pdf)
+- Try a few challenges from the book [Cracking the Coding Interview](https://www.dropbox.com/s/mcoty3rxut46z13/Cracking%20the%20Coding%20Interview.pdf)
-- get some fresh air and relax, life is good
+- Get some fresh air and relax, life is good
-- plan and prep for week 3
+- Plan and prep for week 3

 > Email is a wonderful thing for people whose role in life is to be on top of things.
 But not for me; my role is to be on the bottom of things.
 What I do takes long hours of studying and uninterruptible concentration.
 >
 > -- Donald Knuth

-### themes
+### Themes

 **learning: optimizing your learning**

-- reflecting on your learning
+- Reflecting on your learning
-- finding your limits
+- Finding your limits
-- obstacles to learning
+- Obstacles to learning
-- exploring new modes
+- Exploring new modes

 **technology: managing complexity**

-- advanced ruby
+- Advanced ruby
-- more code performance
+- More code performance
-- object oriented programming
+- Object oriented programming
-- relational / non-relational data
+- Relational / non-relational data
-- advanced testing
+- Advanced testing
-- test driven development intro
+- Test driven development intro

 **craftsmanship: focus on quality**

-- abstraction and modularization
+- Abstraction and modularization
-- writing maintainable code
+- Writing maintainable code
-- refactoring code
+- Refactoring code
-- participating in code reviews
+- Participating in code reviews
-- community awareness
+- Community awareness

-### discussions
+### Discussions

-- advanced ruby
+- Advanced ruby
-- managing complexity
+- Managing complexity
-- testing your code
+- Testing your code
-- introduction to relational and non-relational databases
+- Introduction to relational and non-relational databases

-### reading
+### Reading

 [dropbox with reading content](https://www.dropbox.com/sh/ldrnf12rpx78eye/Kb1a8z2LFx)